Broadway Theatre (53rd Street): 2000s to present

 The Broadway's first new production of the 2000s was the musical Blast!, which opened in April 2001 and ran for 180 performances.
 Robin Williams hosted his Robin Williams: Live on Broadway comedy show at the Broadway in 2002, winning several Emmy Awards.
 The opera La Bohème opened the same year and ran for 228 performances, followed in 2003 by John Leguizamo's one-man show Sexaholix.
 The musical Bombay Dreams had 284 performances in 2004, and the musical The Color Purple then opened in December 2005, running for 910 performances until early 2008.
 The acrobatic show Cirque Dreams had a limited run at the Broadway in mid-2008, and Shrek The Musical opened at the end of that year, running for 441 performances.

 The musical Promises, Promises was revived in 2010 for 291 performances, followed the next year by the original production of the musical Sister Act, which had 561 performances.
 Frankie Valli and the Four Seasons also performed at the Broadway in late 2012.
 Subsequently, the theater hosted Douglas Carter Beane's version of Cinderella, which opened in 2013 and ran for 770 performances over the next two years.
 The musical Doctor Zhivago had a short run in mid-2015, but a revival of Fiddler on the Roof was more successful, opening at the end of 2015 and running for a full year.
 Another revival to play at the Broadway was Miss Saigon, which opened in 2017 and ran for ten months.
 The theater then hosted the Rocktopia rock concert in early 2018, followed the same year by the musical King Kong, which had 324 performances.

 The Broadway hosted yet another revival, West Side Story, which opened in February 2020.
 The theater closed on March 12, 2020, due to the COVID-19 pandemic, and the revival of West Side Story closed permanently.
 The Broadway reopened on April 11, 2022, with the musical The Little Prince, which ran for one month.
 This was to have been followed in late 2022 by a series of concerts performed by rock band Weezer, but the concerts were canceled in August 2022 because of poor ticket sales.
-The musical Here Lies Love is scheduled to make its Broadway debut at the Broadway Theatre on June 17, 2023, with preview performances ahead of an official opening on July 20.
+The musical Here Lies Love opened at the theater in July 2023 and closed after four months.
+The musical The Great Gatsby opened at the Broadway in April 2024.

 Notable productions

-Productions are listed by the year of their first performance.
+Productions are listed by the year of their first performance.This list only includes Broadway shows; it does not include films presented at the theater.